Roman Abramovich: Marriages and children

 Abramovich has been married and divorced three times.
 In December 1987, following a brief stint in the Soviet Army, he married Olga Yurevna Lysova; they divorced in 1990.
 In October 1991, he married a former Russian Aeroflot stewardess, Irina Malandina.
 They have five children; Ilya, Arina, Sofia, Arkadiy and Anna.

 His eldest daughter Anna is a graduate of Columbia University and lives in New York City, and his daughter Sofia is a professional equestrian who lives in London after graduating from Royal Holloway, University of London.
+She owns 30 horses, many valued at over $500,000 each.
+She has publicly criticised Putin for the 2022 Russian invasion of Ukraine.

-On 15 October 2006, the News of the World reported that Irina had hired two top UK divorce lawyers, following reports of Abramovich's close relationship with the then 25-year-old Dasha Zhukova, daughter of a prominent Russian oligarch, Alexander Zhukov.
-The Abramoviches replied that neither had consulted attorneys at that point.
-However, they later divorced in Russia in March 2007, with a reported settlement of US$300 million (€213 million).
-Abramovich married Zhukova in 2008, and they have two children, a son, Aaron Alexander, and a daughter, Leah Lou.
-In August 2017, the couple announced that they would separate; and their divorce was finalised in 2018.
+In October 2006, reports circulated that Irina was seeking a divorce; the reports were denied.
+However, they divorced in Russia in March 2007, with a reported settlement of US$300 million (€213 million).

+In 2008, Abramovich married Dasha Zhukova, daughter of Russian oligarch Alexander Zhukov, and they have two children, a son, Aaron Alexander, and a daughter, Leah Lou.
+In August 2017, the couple announced that they would separate; their divorce was finalised in 2019.